bruno78/fullstack-dashboard/steps.md

-7. Run docker-compose and check the URLs: localhost:8761 API-Gateway localhost:8080/routes you should see /users route localhost:8080/users you should see "Dow Jones Api is working" localhost:8081 you should also see "Dow Jones Api is working"
+7. Run docker-compose and check the URLs: localhost:8761 API-Gateway localhost:8080/routes you should see /users route localhost:8080/users you should see "Users Api is working" localhost:8081 you should also see "Users Api is working"

 8. Git add and commit

 ======= DONE WITH API SETUP BASICS! =========

-## Integrating Database to the Dow Jones Api
+## Integrating Database to the Users Api

 1. In the root directory not on api or app.
 Setup the database on docker-compose.yml